-There are users making boats and large museum exhibits in MeshCAM with no trouble.
+Users are making boats and large museum exhibits in MeshCAM with no trouble.

-There are also jewelers and engineers making incredibly detailed parts with file that contain millions of polygons with great results.
+Jewelers and engineers are making incredibly detailed parts with files that contain millions of polygons with great results.

-The key to this is that MeshCAM supports 64 bit CPUs so that it can use as much memory as your PC can hold.
-You’re not limited to 2GB of RAM like the older 32-bit Windows- MeshCAM can use it all.
+The key to this is MeshCAM's 64-bit support, which allows MeshCAM to use as much memory as your PC can hold.
+You're not limited to 2GB of RAM like the older 32-bit Windows- MeshCAM can use it all.

 MeshCAM was rewritten years ago to take advantage of all of the processors in your PC.
 In fact, it was one of the first CAM programs available to do this.